Vansittart Bay: Aircraft incidents

 On 26 February 1942, a USAAF Air Transport Command C-53 Skytrooper transport aircraft (a variant of the Douglas DC-3) on a flight from Perth to Broome made an emergency landing on a salt pan in the bay.
 A navigation error led to the plane flying well beyond Broome and running out of fuel.
 The crew and passengers all survived the crash and were rescued on 1 March 1942 by a Qantas Empire Airways Short S.23 flying boat.

-On 23 March 1945, a Consolidated B-24 Liberator out of Mungalalu Truscott Airbase crash-landed in the bay, killing all aboard.
+On 23 March 1945, a Consolidated B-24 Liberator failed to gain height after taking off from nearby Mungalalu Truscott Airbase and crash-landed in the bay, killing all aboard.
 The wreckage of the aircraft remains submerged there.

+Arrival of illegal immigrants

+Vansittart Bay has been a site for the arrival of illegal immigrants to Australia.
+In December 1999 a group of 54 landed at the bay, and a further 40 people were intercepted in January 2000.
+A group of 10 Chinese asylum seekers arrived at the bay in 2024 and walked to the Truscott airbase.